-- P-7.1 Purchases utilizing Federal funds must conform to applicable Federal law, including: 2 CFR Part 1201 incorporating 2 CFR 200 "Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards" and comply with all requirements of FTA Circular C 4220.1F, as amended from time to time.
+- Principles, and Audit Requirements for Federal Awards" and comply with all requirements of FTA Circular C 4220.1F, as amended from time to time.
 Contracts utilizing Federal funds shall include all required Federal contract clauses. - P-7.2 To ensure compliance with Federal procurement rules, the Procurement Manager shall ensure that adequate competition exists by confirming that two or more responsible bidders are willing and able to compete effectively for the business. - P-7.3 A Cost Analysis shall be completed by the General Manager or designee.
-The Consortium shall rely on FAR Part 31, Contract Cost Principals and Procedures for allowable costs.
-In general, costs must be necessary and reasonable, allocable to the project, authorized or not prohibited by Federal law or regulation, and must comply with Federal cost principles applicable to the recipient. - P-7.4 An Independent Cost Estimate is required prior to bidding-receiving bids or proposals for all purchases over the small purchase thresholdSimplified Acquisition Threshold and can be obtained by: - a.
+The Consortium shall rely on 2 CFR 200 Subpart E Cost Principles for allowable costs.
+General criteria for costs to be considered allowable are: - a) Necessary and reasonable for performance and allocable. - b) Conforms to limitations or exclusions to types or amount of cost items. - c) Consistent with policies and procedures. - d) Treated consistently as an indirect or direct cost. - e) Not included as a cost or used to meet cost sharing or matching requirements of any other federally financed program (see 2 CFR 200.306). - f) Adequately documented (see 2 CFR 200.300 and 2 CFR 200.309). - P-7.4 An Independent Cost Estimate is required prior to receiving bids or proposals for all purchases over the Simplified Acquisition Threshold and can be obtained by: - a.
 Design/engineering firm or member county technical staff for construction work; - b.
 Published price lists or past pricing with inflation factors; - c.
 Independent third-party staff member not impacted by the final procurement. - P-7.5 Advertisement shall be via website and online services not later than the fourteenth day before the day set for receipt of bids, proposals or qualifications.
 Unless an earlier timeframe is approved by the Consortium due to an emergency or extenuating circumstance.